Top picks for the Summer Holidays

 When you’ve spent a day on the beach, soaking up the sun’s rays, what could be a better way to end the day, than by taking in a show?
 With the sun setting, there’s nothing can beat sitting at the Minack Theatre watching the actors performing on the stage below you, with the deep blue sea as a backdrop, you might even get to see a basking shark!

-The same could be said of Penlee Park Open Air Theatre in Penzance, though your unlikely to see basking sharks!
-A programme of shows runs through the summer months in this wonderful garden setting.
-Around the county other outdoor venues will be used by touring companies from Restormel Castle, near Lostwithiel to Trebah Gardens near Falmouth.
+The same could be said of Penlee Park Open Air Theatre in Penzance and Sterts Theatre on the edge of Bodmin Moor, though your unlikely to see basking sharks!
+A programme of shows runs through the summer months at both of these venues.
+Around Cornwall other outdoor sites will be used by touring companies, such as Miracle Theatre and Kneehigh.
+From Restormel Castle, near Lostwithiel to Trebah Gardens near Falmouth there are some epic locations to check out.

-So, if you are lucky enough to be coming to Cornwall this summer, make sure you get to do at least one of our top five tips… and if you have any you think should have made the list, please post them on Facebook.
+So, if you are lucky enough to be coming to Cornwall in the summer, make sure you get to do at least one of our top tips… and if you have any you think should have made the list, please post them on Facebook.